deep-spine/DS_microGPT/README.md

 # microGPT

+---
+An academic implementation of GPT: only math and JAX

+---
-An academic implementation of GPT: only math and JAX (*This repository was imported from the original functional [microGPT](https://github.com/kandarpa02/microGPT.git) by [Kandarpa Sarkar](https://github.com/kandarpa02); this Readme is outdated, we will update this soon!*)
+*This repository was imported from the original functional [microGPT](https://github.com/kandarpa02/microGPT.git) by [Kandarpa Sarkar](https://github.com/kandarpa02); this Readme is outdated, we will update this soon!*

 ---

 <img src="media/image-4.png" alt="transformer_diagram" width="100%">